EdDataScienceEES/tutorial-SarahMorrison6504/index.md

 ### Step 5 - Error - Root Mean Square Error

 When modelling, it is often useful to find an error value to take into account the uncertainties with the model.
 For a k NN regression, a RMSE (root mean square value) is often appropriate.
 The RMSE essential shows the prediction error of the model.
 A lower RMSE indicated that the model has high predictive accuracy.
 Altering the `k` value we assigned as 5 earlier is a way to lower the RMSE.
-(For more info on RMSE follow this link ! - https://www.sciencedirect.com/topics/engineering/root-mean-square-error)
+(For more info on RMSE follow [this link!](https://www.sciencedirect.com/topics/engineering/root-mean-square-error)

 <img width = '600' height = '300' src = 'https://github.com/user-attachments/assets/518b328b-4b8d-489c-ba4f-c1cf06f57b4e' />